-On 18 October 2019, Business Secretary Andrea Leadsom announced that the UK government will be partnering with technology firm ARM, by providing GBP36 million toward a new project to develop computer hardware that is more resistant to cyber attacks.191 This is the next phase of the UK government's Digital Security by Design initiative.192
+On 18 October 2019, Business Secretary Andrea Leadsom announced that the UK government will be partnering with technology firm ARM, by providing GBP36 million towards a new project to develop computer hardware that is more resistant to cyber attacks.
+190 This is the next phase of the UK government's Digital Security by Design initiative.
+191

 In November 2019, Politico reported that the UK's electoral laws were insufficient in addressing "clandestine digital political interference."
-193 In the article, Politico quotes special advisor to the UK House of Lords committee on democracy and digital technologies Kate Dommett, who expressed that existing laws have loopholes regarding the verification of "online campaign material," and that "voters are ... at risk" of manipulation and can expect "limited, if any, responses from both regulators and politicians to protect them."
-194
+192 In the article, Politico quotes special advisor to the UK House of Lords committee on democracy and digital technologies Kate Dommett, who expressed that existing laws have loopholes regarding the verification of "online campaign material," and that "voters are...at risk" of manipulation and can expect "limited, if any, responses from both regulators and politicians to protect them."
+193

-On 4 November 2019, Digital Minister Matt Warman launched a "call for evidence" to seek views from across the digital sector on how the government can help organizations improve their cybersecurity measures.
-195 Minister Warman stated that overcoming barriers to improving cybersecurity "can help make the UK the safest place to live and do business online."
-196
+On 4 November 2019, Digital Minister Matt Warman launched a "call for evidence" to seek views from across the digital sector on how the government can help organizations improve their